HunterBelanger/NJOY2016/README.md

 +  `PURR` generates unresolved-resonance probability tables for use in representing resonance self-shielding effects in the MCNP Monte Carlo code.
 +  `LEAPR` generates ENDF scattering-law files (File 7) for moderator materials in the thermal range.
 These scattering-law files can be used by `THERMR` to produce the corresponding cross sections.
 +  `GASPR` generates gas-production cross sections in pointwise format from basic reaction data in an ENDF evaluation.
 These results can be converted to multigroup form using `GROUPR`, passed to `ACER`, or displayed using `PLOTR`.
++  `DRAGR` generates a Draglib-formatted cross-section library for the lattice code DRAGON.

 ## License and Copyright
 This software is distributed and copyrighted according to the [LICENSE](LICENSE) file.